Coach Tip Tuesday is here to close out the month of November!

 During this time of year, I have many conversations with many different athletes about this very question.
 They want to know what the best training plan is to get them where they want to go.
 And while each person I talk to is a unique individual, there is some prevailing, universal advice that I give them that I’d like to share with all of you this week:

-The best training plan is relative, because ultimately, the best training plan is the one that you can stick to.
+The best training plan is relative, because ultimately, the best training plan is the one to which you can stick.
 This means that what worked for your pal who did the same race that you want to do may very well not be what works best for you.

 Ultimately, a training plan is essentially a written-out manifestation of a habit.
 And for a habit to be successful, it must have three qualities: